Framing Routine (FI)

 Students were thrilled to see that completing Frames, using their Frames, and revisiting their Frames made a difference in their grades, understanding, and retention.
 Currently, we have designed and completed 11 Frames together as a class for topics that students found hard to grasp initially.
 Frames are no longer just SDI used in small groups, although they continue to be used for practice in small groups.

-voss17 About 1 year ago
+voss17 Over 1 year ago

 A Whole New World